NCAR/dset-web-accessible-folder-iso19115-3-dev/README.md

 # dset-web-accessible-folder-iso19115-3
 Repository for "new ISO" records

-Using an NCAR-based automated service, newly created and updated records are automatically converted to "old ISO" and pushed to a sibling WAF for harvesting by CKAN.
+Using an NCAR-based automated service, newly created and updated ISO XML records in this GitHub repository are automatically converted to "old ISO" and pushed to a sibling WAF for harvesting by CKAN.

 ## Performing Create, Update, Delete Operations for Records